 The movie industry is burgeoning with more releases of films every year, which generates huge profits for the movie makers, as people fill the theaters to be entertained and to lose themselves for a little while in a make-believe world.

-Certainly, it is not wrong to enjoy playing a game or to enjoy a good movie, as long as it is done in balance and does not become a distraction from doing the basic things that bring a happy life.
-King Solomon of Israel, who was given a special gift of wisdom by God, wrote: “To everything there is a season, a time for every purpose under heaven…. a time to weep, and a time to laugh; a time to mourn, and a time to dance” (Ecclesiastes 3:1–4).
+Certainly, it is not wrong to enjoy playing a game or watching a good movie, as long as it is done in balance and does not become a distraction from doing the basic things that bring a happy, godly life.
+King Solomon of Israel, to whom God gave a special gift of wisdom, wrote: “To everything there is a season, a time for every purpose under heaven…. a time to weep, and a time to laugh; a time to mourn, and a time to dance” (Ecclesiastes 3:1–4).

 As human beings, we should find time to play, to enjoy something that brings us joy and pleasure, always in moderation and not at the expense of others.
 An important concept is that if some thing or activity breaks one of the Ten Commandments or ridicules Godly principles, it simply is neither fun nor funny.
-If what we spend time on is beneficial, such as physical exercise, or if it challenges you intellectually, increasing your knowledge on something worthwhile, then it is uplifting and beneficial.
+If we spend time on something productive, such as physical exercise, or if it challenges us intellectually, increasing our knowledge on something worthwhile, then it is uplifting and beneficial.
 For human beings, there is a gnawing emptiness within us that cannot be filled with physical things or activities, though many people try to assuage the feeling with work, or “stuff,” or leisure activities.